 Types of Electic Pressure Canners

-I was hoping to compare several different electric pressure canners and walk you through how each one works…but after exhaustive research, I learned that there’s actually only one on the market.
-The Presto Precise Digital Pressure Canner is the only electric pressure canner on the market today.
+I was hoping to compare several different electric pressure canners and walk you through how each one works…but after exhaustive research, I learned that there are only two on the market that meet USDA pressure canning guidelines.
+I bought both the Nesco/Carey Digital Pressure Cooker and Canner as well as the Presto Precise Digital Pressure Canner and I’ve been putting them both through their paces.

 There are others that are “electric canners,” but they’re all only approved for water bath canning.